Alejogb1/job-board/blog-data/how-to-create-an-ml-model-as-a-boxed-solution-for-sale-outside.md

 id: "how-to-create-an-ml-model-as-a-boxed-solution-for-sale-outside"
 ---

-alright, let's talk about packaging an ml model for sale. i've been down this road a few times, and it's rarely as straightforward as it seems at first glance. you have this awesome model, trained and performing well on your local machine or cloud setup and now comes the hard part: trying to make it usable by others, without giving away the secret sauce. it’s not just about dumping the model weights and a python script online, it involves some serious thought about the entire process. think of it as going from a prototype to a product.
+, let's talk about packaging an ml model for sale. i've been down this road a few times, and it's rarely as straightforward as it seems at first glance. you have this awesome model, trained and performing well on your local machine or cloud setup and now comes the hard part: trying to make it usable by others, without giving away the secret sauce. it’s not just about dumping the model weights and a python script online, it involves some serious thought about the entire process. think of it as going from a prototype to a product.

 first off, forget about expecting your customers to be python wizards or to have some specific jupyter environment. they probably want something that “just works”. this means we've got to think about packaging and ease of deployment. for me, the most common problems are dependency hell, incompatible python versions, and varying hardware, especially if you’re using cuda for gpu acceleration.